-Lowlight: Watch out for theft, druggings and random attacks by druken idiots at the FMP.
-Don't assume the person trying to sell you acid isn't a police officer.
-Where possible avoid bus travel at night (due to theft and accidents) -- train travel is preferable.
+Lowlight: Watch out for theft, druggings and random attacks by drunken idiots at the FMP.
+Don’t assume the person trying to sell you acid isn’t a police officer.
+Where possible, avoid bus travel at night (due to theft and accidents)—train travel is preferable.

-Over and over again people complain that they ran out of time in Hanoi.
-There is a shedload of things to do (though we've advised one of the best ways to experience Hanoi is to avoid all that), the streetfood is fabulous and the booze super cheap.
-Double however long you've allowed there.
-If you're planning on travelling by motorbike, get a motorbike license in your home country and read your travel insurance policy very, very carefully.
+Over and over again, people complain that they ran out of time in Hanoi.
+There is a shedload of things to do, the street food is fabulous and the booze super cheap.
+Double however long you’ve allowed there.
+If you’re planning on travelling by motorbike, get a motorbike license in your home country and read your travel insurance policy very, very carefully.

 Highlight: A day spent in a series of Hanoi cafes just watching life go by.
 Ha Long Bay is also okay.

 Lowlight: Scams in heavily touristed areas can become tiresome fast.
-Snatch and grab theft is a growing problem in the south as is the Filipino scam.
+Snatch and grab theft is a growing problem in the south, as is the Filipino cards scam.
 Stay in control.
-Don't ride your motorbike when drunk -- duh.
+Don’t ride your motorbike when drunk—duh.

-If you can't afford to travel without adequate insurance coverage, you can't afford to travel.
-It's that simple.
-We recommend World Nomads, which isn't the cheapest of policies, but they are who we use ourselves, every single time we travel.
-The travel insurance market in the UK is extremely price competitive -- shop around but read the policies very carefully and watch out for exclusions and limited payouts.
+If you can’t afford to travel without adequate insurance coverage, you can’t afford to travel.
+It’s that simple.
+We recommend World Nomads, which isn’t the cheapest of policies, but they are who we use ourselves, every single time we travel.
+The travel insurance market is extremely price competitive—shop around but if you’re shopping primarily on price, read the policies very carefully and watch out for exclusions and limited payouts.

 Highlight: Never needing to use your travel insurance.

 Lowlight: Finding out that your medical coverage excluded activities in Southeast Asia (see point 54,876 in 2-point text on page 453 of your policy).

 Shop around but be sure to call Stuart